KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

    Shown with the VOSK engine

-1. Mark the timeline zone you want to recognize (adjust the blue line).
+1. Mark the timeline zone you want to recognize (adjust the blue line)

-2. Click on the :guilabel:`Speech recognition` icon.
+2. Click on the :guilabel:`Speech recognition` icon

-3. Choose the language.
+3. Choose the language

-4. Choose how the selected zone should be applied.
+4. Choose how the selected zone should be applied

-5. Press on the :guilabel:`Process` button.
+5. Press on the :guilabel:`Process` button

 The subtitle gets created and inserted automatically.

-Remark: Only timeline zone is implemented for now in automatic subtitles.
+.. note:: Only timeline zone is implemented for now in automatic subtitles.

-Remark to 4: The default is to analyze only the :guilabel:`timeline zone (all tracks)` (the blue bar in the timeline ruler).
+Remark to 4: The default is to analyze only the :guilabel:`Timeline zone (all tracks)` (the blue bar in the timeline ruler).
 Set the zone in the timeline to what you want to analyze (use :kbd:`I` and :kbd:`O` to set in and out points). :guilabel:`Selected clips` option analyses the selected clip only.

 Creating clips by speech recognition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is useful for interviews and other speech-related footage.
-Enable the :menuselection:`View --> Speech Editor` menu item.
+Enable the :menuselection:`Menu --> View --> Speech Editor` menu item.

 .. figure:: /images/Speech-to-text_Text-Edit.png
    :alt: Speech editor